opendxl/opendxl-domaintools-service-python/doc/sdk/basicreversewhoisexample.rst

 From the DomainTools `Reverse Whois Documentation <https://www.domaintools.com/resources/api-documentation/reverse-whois/>`_:

-`"
-The Reverse Whois API provides a list of domain names that share the same Registrant Information.
+    `"The Reverse Whois API provides a list of domain names that share the same Registrant Information."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.